DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 - From the repository root or the DataPlaneService directory (both supported): uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}

-- Using helper script (installs dependencies on every run):
+- Using helper script (creates .venv if missing, installs dependencies on every run):
   PORT=3001 ./run.sh

-- Using bootstrap script with virtualenv (installs dependencies on every start + preflight check): chmod +x bootstrap.sh
+- Using bootstrap script with virtualenv (creates .venv if missing, installs dependencies on every start + preflight check): chmod +x bootstrap.sh
   PORT=3001 ./bootstrap.sh